Episesarma versicolor

 The violet vinegar crab (Episesarma versicolor) is a swimming crab species in the genus Episesarma.
 Distributed all over marine and brackish waters of Indo-West Pacific regions.
 It is harvested by many local fishermen for rich proteinaceous food.

 Distribution

 A mangrove inhabitant, it is found all over Southeast Asian countries such as Southern China, Hong Kong, Indonesia, Malaysia, Philippines, Singapore, Thailand, northern Australia and South Asian countries like Bangladesh, India and Sri Lanka.
 They also seem to possess an estimate of around 40 bony spine-like structures called tubercles.
 These are more pronounced in males and these tubercles like in other crab species that have them seemingly represent stridulatory organs used to create sound.

 Description

-Male grows up to maximum length of 5 cm.
-Carapace square-shaped and relatively flat.
-Body color brown to brownish grey in carapace with violet colored outer surface of palm with proximal parts.
-Fingers are whitish.
+The genus Episesarma comprises some of the largest sesarmid crabs.
+E. versicolor is distinguished by its white tipped violet chela (claw).
+Males grow up to a maximum length of 5 cm.
+The carapace is square-shaped and relatively flat, colored brown to brownish grey.
+The first gonopod of male E. versicolor has a narrower, shorter tip compared to other members of the genus.
+The dorsal portion of the dactylus possess 65-80 densely packed projections called tubercles These bony spine-like structures are more pronounced in males and, as seen in other crab species with tubercles, seem to be stridulatory organs for generating sound.